- Admission Tuition Deposit

 - Electronic check; there is no service charge for the electronic check payments.

-- Credit cards: MasterCard, Discover, American Express, or Visa will include a 2.6 percent service charge for tuition and fees and accounts receivable charges (e.g., laser print, library fines, parking decals, etc.).
+- Credit and debit cards: MasterCard, Discover, American Express, or Visa will include a 2.6 percent service charge for tuition and fees and accounts receivable charges (e.g., laser print, library fines, parking decals, etc.).

-- International Payment is a wire transfer; provides a competitive rate of exchange for many international currencies.
+- International Payment via Convera is a wire transfer; provides a competitive rate of exchange for many international currencies.

-- Cash and debit cards are not available payment options.
+- Cash is not an available payment options.

 All financial obligations to the university will be applied on the basis of age of the debt.
 The oldest debt will be paid first.